Aisu2635/DynamicPricing/README.md

 ## Contact

-For any questions or inquiries, please contact [your name] at [your email address].
+For any questions or inquiries, please contact Om Hinge at iam.acekiller.om@gmail.com

 That's just a basic template for an interactive README.md file.
 Feel free to modify it according to your needs and add more details about your project.